Langdon Warner

-Career
+Early life and career

+Warner's father was Joseph B. Warner, described as one of Cambridge's "foremost citizens," and his mother, Margaret Woodbury Storer, was daughter of an established Cambridge family with abolitionist sympathies.
+In 1910, he married Lorraine d'Oremieulx Roosevelt.
+The couple had four children: Lorraine Warner, b.
+Chestnut Hill, Massachusettss, Aug.
+12, 1911; Margaret [Margot] Warner, b.
+Cambridge, November 30, 1915; a child born and died 1918; Caleb Warner, b.
+Cambridge, 12 September 1922.
+Langdon inherited the family house at 36 Garden Street, later known as "Warner House."

 Warner graduated from Harvard College in 1903 with a specialty in Buddhist art and an interest in archeology.
 After several field trips to Asia, he returned to Harvard, where he taught the university's first courses in Japanese and Chinese art.
 The Smithsonian Institution sent him to Asia in 1913, and he spent more than a year there, but World War I interrupted his work.
 In 1922 the Fogg Museum again sent him to China.